How to Use Consumer Insight to Turn Prospects into Customers

 Step 3: Using Data to Derive Insights About Your Prospects and Customers

 We live in a data-rich world.
 That’s the good news.
 The bad news is that many retailers don’t fully embrace consumer insight data as a way to grow their sales and revenues.
+Use the data and technology at your disposal (beacons, CRM, web and social analytics, etc.) to gain an in-depth understanding of who your customers are and what they need and like, and then use that to tailor your business strategy.

 The Last Step: Turning Insights Into Revenue